GeoscienceAustralia/Wind_multipliers/README.rst

 folder (created automatically during the process) under root.

 This version is parallel implementation using PyPar for MPI handling.
-To run it in parallel mode: mpirun -np ncpu python all_mulitpliers.py.
+To run it in parallel mode: mpirun -np ncpu python all_mulitpliers.py, while ncpu is the number of CPUs adopted.